 For example, a transaction with a series of statements is executed, and an error occurs while executing the twentieth statement.
 If a savepoint is marked between the fifteenth and sixteenth statements, the first fifteen statements can be preserved.
 A user can roll back to the savepoint and begin issuing commands from the sixteenth SQL statement after correcting the error.
-The user does not need to abort the transaction and resubmit all the statements.
-Figure 9-2 shows an example of this.
+Figure 9-2 shows an example of how the user does not need to abort the transaction and resubmit all the statements.

 However, if the user does not mark a savepoint between the fifteenth and sixteenth statements, the transaction must be aborted and the first fifteen statements resubmitted.
 This is inconvenient and wastes time.
-A savepoint solves this problem completely.
+A savepoint solves this problem.